What’s the best option? It depends…

 Even if you don’t use your fireplace to heat your house, there’s a good chance that if you have one, it is a net energy drain on your home energy bill.
 Fireplaces typically have a flue damper, which should be closed except when a fire is burning.
 Make sure you have one, and if you do, keep it closed.
 Otherwise, hot air from inside, given its tendency to rise, will flow straight up the chimney even without a fire burning.

 In fact, even fireplace chimneys that do have a flue damper often do not prevent hot air from escaping, because just a few really hot fires burned over the lifetime of the chimney can cause the metal of the damper to warp, preventing it from giving a good seal.
 If you wet your finger and hold it by the fireplace, and feel a draft pulling air into the chimney flue, or you feel cold air falling out of your fireplace in winter, your flue damper is probably not providing a good seal.
-You can solve this problem with a draft stop plug balloon, which you push up the chimney from the fireplace until just below the damper; you then inflate it.
-It can be easily removed as well, and reused later.
+You can solve this problem with a fireplace cover, which attaches magnetically to the vent area of your fireplace.
 It provides a proper seal and may significantly cut your heating bills.
+Just remember to remove it when burning a fire!

 We should add other biofuels to the wood category.
 Some people, especially farmers, heat their homes with corn kernels in pellet stoves.
 But while this might seem energy efficient – after all, the corn came from the sun – you have to factor in the fossil fuels that were used in the production of that corn.
 And unless that corn was grown using only organic fertilizers, and the disc and plough and planter and harvester were all pulled by horses or oxen, there were fossil fuels involved in the production of that corn.
 Just to grow and harvest a bushel of corn takes between a third and a half gallon of fossil fuels.
 Of course, there is probably more heat in that there bushel of corn than in a half gallon of Number 2 heating oil, but the corn story suddenly isn’t as compelling.